7 Delightful Hanging Basket Plants

 Growers have now created resistant breeds of Busy Lizzies, and they’re back on garden centre shelves and in UK gardens and hanging baskets.

-Compared to pansies and petunias, Busy Lizzies grow more upright, dense and have sturdier stems, making them perfect for the top of hanging baskets as well as pots and containers.
-Busy Lizzies will trail, often up to around 40cm, but they’re far less floppy than other tender stemmed annuals.
+Compared to pansies and petunias, I’ve always found that Busy Lizzies grow more upright, dense and have sturdier stems, making them perfect for the top of hanging baskets as well as pots and containers.
+Busy Lizzies will trail, often up to around 40cm, but I’ve noticed that they’re far less floppy than other tender stemmed annuals.

 Everything you need to know about growing Busy Lizzies can be found in our quick guide.